 What makes Melting Moments different from Mexican wedding cookies?

 Melting moments have no nuts in them.
-These are closer to shortbread cookies, although traditional shortbread does not have cornflour.
-Having said that, more modern shortbread cookie recipes tend to include cornflour, for the same reason that melting moments have them – to make them lighter and crumblier.
+These are closer to shortbread cookies, although traditional shortbread does not have cornstarch.
+Having said that, more modern shortbread cookie recipes tend to include cornstarch, for the same reason that melting moments have them – to make them lighter and crumblier.